ShipChain/smart-contracts/truffle/docs/index.md

 ### <span id="VaultNotary-registerVault-bytes16-string-string-"></span> `registerVault(bytes16 vaultId, string vaultUri, string vaultHash)` (external)

-It sets the msg.sender to the vault owner and set the update permission of the owner to true It calls the setVaultUir and setVaultHash to initialize those two records
+It sets the msg.sender to the vault owner, and calls the setVaultUri and setVaultHash to initialize the uri and hash of a vault

 ### <span id="VaultNotary-setDeprecated-bool-"></span> `setDeprecated(bool _isDeprecated)` (external)